-Our Web Development Munich State of the Market 2020 report will give you the full lowdown on one of the Bavarian capital’s most dynamic market sectors.
+Our Web Development in Munich – State of the Market 2021 report looks at one of the Bavarian capital’s most dynamic sectors.
 A sub-sector of the broader Munich software development market, web development specifically refers to the engineering of software, typically websites, portals or apps, designed to run online on a web browser.

 Germany’s largest city and metropolitan area economy (Bavaria is also Germany’s wealthiest and most productive state), Munich (München) is, alongside Berlin, one of the country’s two major technology hubs.
 The city’s local government has invested heavily in its digital infrastructure.